dbblumenthal/gedlib/README.md

 ## 6. Reproducability Packages

 GEDLIB has been used for several research papers.
-For reproducing the experiments reported in these papers, install GEDLIB as described in [Section 3](#sec3).
-Subsequently, you can reproduce the experiments by executing the binaries as described below.
+For reproducing the experiments reported in these papers, follow the instructions below.

-### 6.1 S+SSPR Paper "Ring Based Approximation of Graph Edit Distance"
+##### D. B. Blumenthal, S. Bougleux, J. Gamper, and L. Brun (2018): &ldquo;Ring based approximation of graph edit distance&rdquo;, S+SSPR 2018, vol. 11004 of LNCS, pp. 293-303, [https://doi.org/10.1007/978-3-319-97785-0_28](https://doi.org/10.1007/978-3-319-97785-0_28)

-Open a shell and execute the following commands:
+In order to reproduce the experiments reported in this paper, install GEDLIB with the option `--tests sspr2918`.
+After installation, open a shell and execute the following commands:

 ```sh
 $ cd <GEDLIB_ROOT>/tests/sspr2018/bin